josephmasongsong/blog-gocobuy/_drafts/bay-area-housing-market-update-jan-19.md

 permalink: bay-area-market-update-jan-2019

 ---
-“An investment in knowledge pays the best interest.“
+> An investment in knowledge pays the best interest.

 \-Benjamin Franklin